claudiofahey/pravega/client/src/main/java/io/pravega/client/fileStream/README.md

 - Streams written using the file API should be readable using the standard event API.
   Events that exceed the 1 MB event API limit should be handled as non-fatal conditions.
+  If using method 2 below, it would be reasonable to return the 1 MB events plus the EOF marker event.

 ## Implementation Ideas